 The Uniform distribution models outcomes with equal likelihood over a specified range.
 DistFit estimates the lower ('a') and upper ('b') bounds through the MLE method.
 This type of distribution is useful when each outcome within a range is equally likely, as seen in scenarios like random number generation.

-To exemplify the functionality of the DistFit package, we conducted a comprehensive analysis of a dataset generated from a uniform distribution.
-The following code snippet outlines the process, showcasing the estimation of Maximum Likelihood Estimate (MLE) parameters, visualization of the fitted distribution, and a subsequent Goodness of Fit (GoF) test.
+As an example,a uniform dataset is generated based on a uniform distribution.
+The following code snippet outlines the process of fitting this dataset, the MLE estimation of the parameters, visualization of the fitted distribution, and a subsequent Goodness of Fit (GoF) test.

 import DistFit.distfit as dft